Hiring a home care aide — what to look for and what to ask

 But also give it time.
 New relationships are awkward at first.
 Your parent might warm up to someone they were initially resistant to.
 An aide might become more comfortable as they understand your parent's routines.
 Some issues resolve themselves with time.
 Some don't.
 Be willing to try, but also be willing to make a change if it's clearly not working.

-Remember that a good home care aide is becoming increasingly essential to your parent's ability to stay home.
+A good home care aide is becoming increasingly essential to your parent's ability to stay home.
 They're not just someone doing a job.
 They're part of your parent's team.
 Invest in finding the right person and in the relationship once you have them.
 It matters.

 Read more